italia/spid-shibboleth-proxy-docker/README.md

 6. Open your browser (or `curl`) and check if the metadata were generated

         $ curl -L -k https://11.22.33.44/metadata

+    If you like pretty printing

+        $ curl -L -k https://11.22.33.44/metadata | xmllint --format -

 7. Before going ahead, you need to register your authentication proxy as service provider.
 Go to https://idp.spid.gov.it:8080 and register your